jj123llol/plasma-admin-web/Documentation.md

 ## Posting Your Plugin

-We have a plugins channel in the discord to post your script, to ensure saftey all plugins mUST be unobfuscated.
+We have a plugins channel in the discord to post your script, to ensure saftey all plugins MUST be unobfuscated.

 # Running Commands